vg-mjg/majsoul-generator/README.md

 # majsoul-generator
 Python program to generate majsoul hands pictures.
 Forked and translated from [here](https://github.com/Neutralization/majsoul-generator).
-It also calculates the score using this [site](https://www.diving-fish.com/mahjong/point).
+It also calculates the score using this [site](https://www.diving-fish.com/mahjong/point), so it actually needs an internet connection.
 Just run it with
 ```bash
 $ python3 main.py
 ```